The following organizations meet for specific purposes within Waterbury.

 Revitalizing Waterbury (RW) is a non-profit organization committed to the ongoing renewal of downtown Waterbury, Vermont.
 Revitalizing Waterbury is committed to projects, events and activities that collectively contribute to preserving and enhancing the vitality of downtown Waterbury.
 We believe our 'Main Street' has a rich history, an authenticity and tremendous assets.
 Our revitalization effort aims to capitalize on downtown Waterbury's unique qualities and create appropriate, positive changes.
 Visit www.revitalizingwaterbury.org for more information about Revitalizing Waterbury and to learn how to get involved.

 The purpose of the Waterbury Area Senior Citizens Association is to enrich the lives of older persons by providing services and activities that sharpen the minds and improve the physical and emotional health of its members and help keep them active and involved in the life of the community.
-The center serves meals at a rate of more than 10,000 meals a year to 250 members and their friends in Duxbury, Moretown and Middlesex, as well as Waterbury.
-About one third of these meals are delivered to the homes of elders who cannot cook and are unable to travel to the center.
-The center also provides health and foot care clinics, massage therapy, exercise training classes, safe driving courses, income tax assistance, recreation and education programs, excursions, and camaraderie.
-The center receives some federal, state and town funds to help provide these programs and services, but the seniors themselves are the center’s single biggest source of income, raising more than 32% of its revenues through their own donations, bingo games, raffles, bake and boutique sales and other events.
-Telephone 244-1234.
+The center serves more than 17,000 meals a year to seniors in Waterbury, Waterbury Center, Duxbury, Middlesex and Bolton.
+A tasty, homecooked meal is served daily Monday through Friday, and Meals on Wheels are delivered to homebound seniors by a dedicated staff of volunteer drivers.
+The center also provides foot care clinics, flu shot clinics, income tax assistance, excursions, and camaraderie.
+Call us at 802-244-1234 for more information or find us online at www.wasca.org.

 Waterbury-Duxbury’s Mentoring Program